Tachov: Světce

 Světce is a complex of three historical buildings.
 One of them is a monastery built in the 17th century.
 Josef II cancelled it and so in 1787 the Windisch-Graetzs bought it and rebuilt it as a castle.
 The castle that was finished in 1700 went down, and nowadays there are only remains of the walls and a small tower.
 The last one is a riding hall from the time of romanticism, which was built in 1830.
 It is the second largest riding hall in Central Europe, after the Viennese riding hall.

 Other

 Husmann's Mill is a Baroque mill founded by the regent Jan Filip Husmann in 1645.
 During reconstruction in 2006–2007, a millwheel was restored.
 It is used by the Town Cultural Centre and the Tachov's Children Choir.

 Vysoká is a 563 m high hill to the west of the town.
 There is a 25 m high observation tower on its top and a monument that commemorates the Battle of Tachov.

-Mohyla is a memorial that commemorates the death of 232 people, who were killed during the death marches during the World War II.
+Mohyla is a memorial that commemorates the death of 232 people, who were killed during the death marches during World War II.